Sudden Cardiac Arrest (SCA) - Who's At Risk?

 - A low ejection fraction (EF): The ejection fraction is a measurement of how much blood is pumped by the ventricles with each heart beat.
 A healthy heart pumps 55 percent or more of its blood with each beat; less than 35 percent indicates an elevated risk of SCA

-The SCA Risk Assessment is an interactive tool designed to help individuals estimate their risk of sudden cardiac arrest (SCA), a common cardiac arrhythmia that can occur abruptly and without warning.
+The SCA Risk Assessment is an interactive tool designed to help individuals estimate their risk of sudden cardiac arrest (SCA), a cardiac arrhythmia that can occur abruptly and without any warning.
 In fact, two-thirds of SCA deaths occur without any prior indications of heart disease.
-SCA can happen to people of all ages and health conditions.

 Learn your risk by using this online tool!
 It’s fast and easy — simply answer a few questions regarding your health and get your results.
 After you have finished using the SCA Risk Assessment , please consult with your physician regarding your results.